 Are you a team player?
 Are you detail-oriented?
 If so, the Medical Assisting program at Miller-Motte College may be the right path for you.
-You can earn your Associate of Applied Science Degree in Medical Assisting in as little as 18 months!
+You can earn your Associate of Applied Science degree in Medical Assisting in as little as 18 months!

 Plus, this is a Hybrid track program.
 What does this mean for you?
 You will take most of your coursework online with video, audio and text-based lessons and interactive discussion groups.
 You’ll then spend a few hours each week at the campus for face-to-face training.
 It’s the best of both worlds, for your convenience.

-We’ve helped people in Raleigh, Knightdale, Durham, Clayton and Garner, North Carolina and classes at an affordable price, it’s the best time to earn your Associate of Applied Science Degree.
+We’ve helped people in Raleigh, Knightdale, Durham, Clayton and Garner, North Carolina and classes at an affordable price, it’s the best time to earn your Associate of Applied Science degree.

 What Medical Assistant Classes Can Offer You

 With Miller-Motte College’s Medical Assisting program, you’ll get the knowledge you need to start an exciting career.
 Miller-Motte College is a career-focused school, so you’ll learn the skills necessary to market yourself while looking for a job.
-You’ll get real-world experience as well as the advantages of being trained by qualified instructors.
+You’ll get real-world experience as well as the advantages of being trained by experienced instructors.

 The classes you’ll take during training in the Medical Assistant program include: